aarti/data-structures-ruby/multiset/Readme.md

     m1.subset? m2 (subset)
     m1 * m2 (cartesian)
   ```

+3. What the api returns is important
+   It should not allow modification of internal data structure
+   Union, Intersection etc should return new object instances
+   Initializer should only allow enumerable types, or even only array or set type.

 ## Practical Examples of  Multiset

 1. Shopping Cart, with items and quantity